-5. The Proponent shall implement all reasonable and feasible measures to ensure that the noise generated by the project combined with the noise generated by adjacent quarrying operations does not cause any exceedances of the criteria in Table 4.
+5. The Proponent must implement all reasonable and feasible measures to ensure that the noise generated by the project combined with the noise generated by adjacent quarrying operations does not cause any exceedances of the criteria in Table 4.

-Table 4: Cumulative noise criteria (dB(A) L{Aeg(period)})
+Table 4: Cumulative noise criteria (dB(A) LAeq(period))